defund/pearl/README.md

 ```

 # Running
 All it takes to get Pearl up and running is `python pearl.py`.
-For a permanent bot, we recommend that you build and run a Docker instance from the given `Dockerfile`.
+The easiest way to permanently run a bot is to build and run a Docker instance from the given `Dockerfile`.
 On some servers, Google may block login requests that Pearl makes.
 In these situations, first run Pearl on your home computer; you should then see a session cookie stored in `token.txt`.
 With the session cookie, you will be able to connect to Hangouts on any server.

 In a conversation with Pearl, try sending `/pearl help`.
 Pearl should respond with a set of available commands.